 For example, Devon-based Insulated Homes Ltd carries out a full survey of your park home, before installing a breathable, insulated foil blanket under your home.
 The system features a 40mm-thick quilted material, consisting of aluminium foil, wadding and high-density foam.

-The quilt is fixed directly to the joists under your home and any gaps around pipes are tightly sealed with insulating tape.
-The insulation is completely removable and does not require any changes to pipes, cables and underfloor areas.
+The quilted material is fixed directly to the joists under your home and any gaps around pipes are tightly sealed with insulating tape.
+The insulation is completely removable when necessary for maintenance of piping and cables under the floor.